chadmv/plow/README.md

     $ mvn package

 This will create a file named target/plow.war.
 Replace the plow.war file in the executable server package you downloaded and your now on the latest version.
-You can also copy (or symlink) plow.war into dist/webapps and run start it using dist/start-plow.sh:
+You can also copy (or symlink) plow.war into dist/webapps and start it using dist/start-plow.sh:

     $ cp target/plow.war dist/webapps/